kycpass/BE-implementation-demo/README.md

 You can create custom webhook receiving endpoints or use a single endpoint and hadle it with custom implementation.
 Modify the code at `./webhookHandler.js`

+---

+The demo server is hosted at https://be-sandbox-demo.herokuapp.com